From Department Projects to a Campus-Wide System: The University of Arizona’s Experience of Switching to Panopto

 In Panopto, UA found exactly the video platform it had been looking for — versatile, easy-to-use software that made it possible to record, share, and stream video using the hardware the university already had.
 Panopto was easy to deploy across campus — the Panopto recorder could be quickly installed on virtually any computer, and Panopto’s web-based video library could be accessed in any web browser.
 Faculty members were thrilled to find Panopto integrated seamlessly with the university’s existing learning management system, Brightspace (formerly Desire2Learn).

 As one of the largest public universities in the United States, the University of Arizona is able to record over two terabytes per week and share over 270 thousand hours of video in a single year.
 With software-based recording and video management tools, even the most ambitious video initiatives are made simple with Panopto.
-To learn how your institution can unite its lecture capture, flipped classroom, and faculty development initiatives, contact a member of our team today to schedule a demo or request a free trial.
+To learn how your institution can unite its lecture capture, flipped classroom, and faculty development initiatives, contact a member of our team today to request a free trial.